 - The executive management of the each group member’s tax compliance is delegated by the Board to the Chief Financial Officer where the role exists; otherwise it is delegated to the senior member of the finance team.

 - Day-to-day management of each group member’s tax affairs is delegated to the senior member of the finance team.

 - The teams managing tax affairs are staffed with appropriately trained individuals, drawing on support from the Japanese tax team when required;

 - The Board of each group member ensures that the Tax Strategy is one of the factors considered in all investments and significant business decisions taken.

 The group tax team will ensure that any material risk will be reported to senior management and board members to provide a general overview of the potential liabilities and to advise the senior management on how to mitigate and control these tax risks.
+The board ensures that risk treatment plans for material risks are put in place and ensures timely mitigation.
 Furthermore, as part of these overall governance and control processes, the group makes sure that the tax positions and any tax risks are correctly and appropriately accounted for in accordance to international accounting rules and standards.

 In order to ensure the group operates within the tax compliance framework, periodic review of processes and documentation is being performed and updated if necessary due to change of law, deployment of new products or any other reason the business structure has changed.

 Appropriate training is carried out for staff outside the tax team who manage or process matters which have tax implications.

 Advice is sought from external advisers where appropriate.